numba/llvmlite/docs/source/admin-guide/install.rst

 Note that the llvmlite wheels are statically linked against LLVM, as per the conda packages on the Numba channel.
 This mitigates the need for a LLVM based binary wheel.
-Not also that this, as of version 0.36 does not include the ``aarch64`` architectures, for example installation on a RaspberryPis is not supported.
+Note also that this, as of version 0.36, does not include the ``aarch64`` architectures, for example installation on a Raspberry Pi is not supported.

 The Numba maintainers ship an ``sdist`` for: